-© Copyright 2016 HP Development Company, L.P.
+© Copyright 2016 HP Development Company,

 Bluetooth is a trademark owned by its proprietor and used by HP Inc. under license.
-Intel, Pentium, and Celeron are trademarks of Intel Corporation in the U.S. and other countries.
-Microsoft and Windows are either registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.
+Intel, Celeron, and Pentium are trademarks of Intel Corporation in the U.S. and other countries.
+Windows is either a registered trademark or trademark of Microsoft Corporation in the United States and/or other countries.